antitree/private-tor-network/README.md

 ### Network Settings

-All of the requisit information that other nodes need to know about on the network are stored in a mapped volume: `./tor:/tor`.
-NOTE: This folder must exist on the host and allow the debian-tor user to create files in this directory.
+All of the required information that other nodes need to know about on the network are stored in a mapped volume: `./tor:/tor`.
+(I know you shouldn't do this but I needed it for a class) NOTE: This folder must exist on the host and allow the debian-tor user to create files in this directory.

 ### Running Individual Roles